pascTeam/Payment-Verification-OCR-2025/README.md

 # Payment-Verification-OCR-2025
-This repository contains a Python script for automating payment verification using Optical Character Recognition (OCR).
+This repository contains a Python script for automating payment verification using Optical Character Recognition (OCR) and object detection.
 The script efficiently extracts and validates key payment details from receipts or transaction records.

 ## Features

-- Extracts transaction IDs using **PaddleOCR** from payment screenshots.
+- Extracts transaction IDs from payment screenshots using **YOLOv12** for cropping and **pytesseract** for OCR.
-- Supports popular platforms like **PhonePe**, **Google Pay**, and **Paytm**.
+- Supports popular platforms like **PhonePe**, **Google Pay**.
 - Automatically matches extracted transaction IDs with backend transaction logs (Excel/CSV).
 - Marks registrations as "verified" or "not verified".
 - Generates a clean, downloadable Excel report of verified users.